Shannon Airport: Overview

-The current airport terminal was opened on 27 March 2000 by the Minister for Public Enterprise, Mary O'Rourke.
+The last major addition to the current airport terminal was opened on 27 March 2000 by the Minister for Public Enterprise, Mary O'Rourke.
 This facility has 40 check-in desks, five baggage carousels and 14 boarding gates (including six airbridges).
 There are nearly 20 aircraft parking stands.
 The car parks can hold 4,200 cars.

 Much of the older landside section of the airport has been renovated with new 'Shannon Airport' branding.
 An airside area renovation and passenger separation project was completed in Summer 2010.

 When Eirjet existed, its head office was located on the grounds of Shannon Airport.

 In 2024, Aer Lingus announced the airline would be closing its Shannon based cargo facility citing low demand and lack of commercial justification to remain present there.
 Cargo operations managed by IAG Cargo reviewed the ongoing operations at Shannon airport and decided it would be beneficial to close the facility at the end of 2024.